 So, how does a training and development professional develop their employees’ competencies taking into consideration the five best practices?
-GyrusAim LMS and Vado’s e-learning courses have the answer.Our learning content is:
+GyrusAim LMS and Go1 / Opensesame's elearning courses have the answer.Our learning content is:

 We provide five development actions for each competency so learners can choose the learning content that suits their unique needs and situation.
 Additionally, learning content is delivered through your LMS or technology platform so it is available when learners are ready to develop.